 The calculation approach used to assess the risk margin generally follows a set process using prescribed data, such as the PRA defined yield curve, the Cost of Capital and output from the Internal Model.
 However the process also includes a number of expert judgements, which we believe are reasonable in taking a proportionate approach to the modelling complexity.
 The most material expert judgement for the Group, NFU Mutual and Avon is the choice of SCR run off pattern.
-The run off patterns have been set by risk category and taking into account industry practice and expert judgement on the nature of the capital requirements for each risk over the run off period.
+The runoff patterns have been set by risk category and considering industry practice and expert judgement on the nature of the capital requirements for each risk over the runoff period.
 A key benchmark is the expected run-off pattern of Technical Provisions.